Robert Murić

-Robert Murić (born 12 March 1996) is a Croatian professional footballer who plays for Turkish club Konyaspor, as a right winger.
+Robert Murić (born 12 March 1996) is a Croatian professional footballer who plays as a right winger for Slovenian club NŠ Mura.

 Club career

 Murić played youth football in Croatia for Lepoglava, Schiedel Novi Golubovec, Ivančica Ivanec, Zagorec Krapina and Dinamo Zagreb.

 In January 2014 he was linked with a transfer to English club Manchester United.

 In June 2014 he signed a four-year contract with Dutch club Ajax, effective from 1 July 2014.
 Dinamo Zagreb claimed that the contract between Murić and Ajax was not valid, and that he remained their player.
 In July 2014 Murić was awarded squad number 18 by Ajax for the forthcoming season.
 He played for Jong Ajax in the Eerste Divisie for the 2014–15 and 2015–16 seasons.

 He spent the 2016–17 season on loan at Italian club Pescara.

 In August 2017 he signed a five-year contract with Portuguese club Braga.

-In February 2019 he returned to Croatia and signed a two-and-a-half year contract with HNK Rijeka.
+In February 2019 he returned to Croatia and signed a two-and-a-half-year contract with HNK Rijeka.

 In June 2022 he signed for Turkish club Konyaspor.
+He left the club in February 2024.
+Later that month he signed for Slaven Belupo.

+On 15 February 2025, Murić joined NŠ Mura on a one-year deal with an option for an additional one-year extension.